 Endogenously produced nitric oxide (NO) has numerous physiological roles.
 It is generated by three enzymes: eNOS, nNOS and iNOS.
 NO produced in endothelia by eNOS regulates blood vessel dilation by targeting vascular smooth muscle cells; NO produced in neurons by nNOS regulates synaptic signalling and plasticity in the brain; and NO produced in large quantities by iNOS in cells of the innate immune system can kill fungal and bacterial pathogens and inhibits viral replication.
-In the next three issues of JCS, contributors to Cell Science at a Glance survey these three scenarios.
-On p.
-2427 of this issue, William Sessa tackles eNOS.
+The Cell Science at a Glance section of JCS is currently featuring a series of contributions covering the various roles of NO. In the second of these, Imran Mungrue and David Bredt tackle NO generated by nNOS (see p.
+2627 + poster).

 © The Company of Biologists Limited 2004